toonMarty/alx-system_engineering-devops/0x01-shell_permissions/README.md

 James Bond: a script that gives the world all permissions and denies the owner and group all permissions John Doe: a script that modifies permissions for all users to a specified format of permissions for the file hello.
 Look in the mirror: a script that mirrors the permissions of file olleh to file hello.
+Owner and Group: script that changes owner to vincent and group to staff